-The answer somewhat is not complicated and nor so simple.
+The answer somewhat is not complicated so simple.
 For getting a reliable answer, we need to know about the types of spare tires.

 There are mainly two types of spare tires.

-All the older vehicles were built-up with full sized spare tires especially, SUV or trucks.
-A full size spare tire is heavy in weight and it also occupies a huge space.
-The best thing about a full size tire is that it gives you the feel of an original tire and you can handle the driving you do with the original tire.
+All the older vehicles were built-up with full-sized spare tires especially, SUVs or trucks.
+A full-size spare tire is heavy in weight and it also occupies a huge space.
+The best thing about a full-size tire is that it gives you the feel of an original tire and you can handle the driving you do with the original tire.

-However, it’s not a good option to utilize this full size spare tire as a whole.
+However, it’s not a good option to utilize this full-size spare tire as a whole.
 It’s because there would be a difference in tread wear of this spare tire and all the other three tires and this difference could be unsafe for your driving.
-Make sure to buy a new tire as soon as possible before having any serious problem.
+Make sure to buy a new tire as soon as possible before having any serious problems.